lamini-ai/lamini-examples/rag.md

 In lamini, `llm.train()` performs all tasks above.
 The index is saved to the local machine.

-### Step 1.4: Retrieve Relevant Information from Embeddings
+### Step 1.3: Retrieve Relevant Information from Embeddings

 Using [faiss](https://github.com/facebookresearch/faiss),
-lamini perform a similarity search using embeddings of the question against all chunk embeddings.
+lamini perform a similarity search using embeddings of the question against all chunk embeddings, with the help of the index.
 This produces a list of chunk IDs ranked by their similarity scores.

 Lamini's `llm.train()` also executes this step.

 ## Step 2 Augmentation

-Append the relevant chunks to the original prompt.
+This step is simple, we append the relevant chunks to the original prompt.

-The original prompt is augmented with the additional information from the knowledge base.
 For example, original prompt:
 ```
 List the worst rated projects that my company launched in 2023.
 ```